RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

     > In our `beatles_billboard` dataset, the `'Album.debut'` column contains *two* variables: the UK and the US release of each album.
 To fix this, we would have to create two columns, one for the UK release and one for the US release.

+    [split is a great way to solve this]

 2. Each observation forms a row

     > In the `beatles_billboard` dataset, the `'Genre'` column often contains *several* genres.
 This is, in effect *several observations*.
 Tidy data would suggest creating a new row.

+    [explode is a great…]

 3. Each type of observational unit forms a table

     > Both `beatles_billboard` and `beatles_spotify` center around the observational unit of a *single song*.
 If we wanted to focus on a different unit, like observations about musical artists, it would be more organized to do so in a *new* dataframe, rather than our existing ones.

+    [in some ways beyond scope of course, but separating based on content types. spotify vs. billboard is good example: observing music features vs. observing metadata]

 You can read more in Hadley Wickham's paper on Tidy Data [here][tidy-data].